-Prioritize where your content and marketing budget should go, establish metrics to track and then optimize distribution of content based on the data.
+Prioritize where your content and marketing budget should go, establish metrics to track and then optimize the distribution of content based on the data.
 First and foremost focus on your website.
-The web design from desktop, tablet to phone should not be the same, yet it needs to provides a consistent user experience.
+The web design from a desktop, tablet to phone should not be the same, yet it needs to provide a consistent user experience.

-For challenge 3: It’s much harder to break through the clutter.
-In addition to awesome products, the elements of differentiation can come from a creative concept (Old Spice), a catchy phrase (77 creative catchy and creative slogan), awesome customer service (Zappo 10 hour customer service sets record) or even technology-driven gamification.
-Check out how MeatPack, a trendy shoe store in Guatemala, used mobile device, GPS and their app to hijack their fans from competitors’ stores.
+It’s much harder to break through the clutter.
+In addition to awesome products, the elements of differentiation can come from a creative concept (Old Spice), a catchy phrase (77 creative catchy and creative slogan), awesome customer service (Zappos 10 hour customer service sets record) or even technology-driven gamification.
+Check out how MeatPack, a trendy shoe store in Guatemala, used a mobile device, GPS and their app to hijack their fans from competitors’ stores.

 “Don’t take the budget as is.
 Think big and think small.”